 ENDORSEMENT OF PRODUCT OR SERVICE

-Using the name of the IFBW to endorse any product or service is prohibited.
+Using the name of the IFBWC to endorse any product or service is prohibited.
 This includes using of the name of any local organization through news or advertising media or by use of the name with official title of any member.
-An LO may ask for an exception by submitting a request to the IFBW signed by the President or Secretary.
+An LO may ask for an exception by submitting a request to the IFBWC signed by the President or Secretary.
 If the state executive committee approves, it shall attach a statement of its views.

 IFBWC LOGO

 The IFBWC logo is a registered trademark.
-No commercial use of the logo is permitted without the approval of the IFBW executive committee.
+No commercial use of the logo is permitted without the approval of the IFBWC executive committee.

-LOs may use the logo on stationary, programs, publications and other materials if these materials are used for Federation or local use promoting IFBW or for local fundraising.
+LOs may use the logo on stationary, programs, publications and other materials if these materials are used for Federation or local use promoting IFBWC or for local fundraising.

 ENDORSEMENT FOR PUBLIC OFFICE